RISD in SEOUL

 Since Seoul is home to the largest group of international RISD alumni, the past edition of RISD in Seoul has seen a strong collaboration with the vibrant local art and design RISD community.
 Students will be eligible for internships to be held during Wintersession Semester, once the fall semester program is concluded.
 Credit bearing Internships that are approved by the student’s department are taken for 3 credits for a minimum of 100 hours total.
 Please contact RISD Careers for additional informations.

 Facilities and Accommodation

 RISD students enrolled RISD in SEOUL will be housed in shared accommodations on EWHA University campus residence dorms.
-The student will have a 24/7 access to a dedicated studio space that is situated in central Seoul, very closed to Ewha campus.
+The student will have a 24/7 access to a dedicated studio space that is situated in central Seoul, very close to Ewha campus.
 RISD students will also have access to all EWHA facilities.

 RISD in SEOUL is open to all students at RISD in their Junior and Senior Year.
 Advanced and graduate students in any department are welcome to apply.

 RISD in SEOUL applications must be submitted during Sophomore or Junior year.
 Students must have a GPA of at least 3.0 to be eligible and they must remain in good academic standing up until, and throughout, their time in the program.

 Students must demonstrate general qualifications of maturity, motivation, and emotional stability.
 Students must remain in good standing at RISD, in terms of conduct and finances.